The History of ASA’s Response to HIV and AIDS

 In 1987 the Austin AIDS Project was incorporated as AIDS Services of Austin (ASA).
 Throughout ASA’s history, volunteers have been instrumental to its growth.
 One of the groups formed in ASA’s first year was the Rubber Fairies, a group which distributed condoms and provided safer sex education.
 Their efforts garnered praise in an article on Splash Days in a July, 1988 issue of the Advocate, a national news magazine reporting on the LGBT community.

 Another phenomenal volunteer organization, the Octopus Club, was organized by Lew Aldridge in 1987 and remains an innovative fundraising force in Austin.
-The Octopus Club raises funds through events such as ArtErotica, OctoTea Dance and the Oscar Parties for ASA’s Paul Kirby Emergency Relief Fund, named for one of Austin’s earliest AIDS volunteers.
-Paul started AAP’s first newsletter, helped organize one of the first support groups for people living with HIV and AIDS and was one of ASA’s founding board members.
-Lew continues his leadership with the Octopus Club, which has raised over $1.2 million for the Fund.
+The Octopus Club raises funds through events such as ArtErotica, OctoTea, and themed house and pool parties for ASA’s Paul Kirby Emergency Assistance Fund, named for one of Austin’s earliest AIDS volunteers.
+Paul started AAP’s first newsletter, helped organize one of the first support groups for people living with HIV and AIDS, and was one of ASA’s founding board members.
+Lew continues his leadership with the Octopus Club, which has raised over $2 million for the Fund.

 Organizing for Rights and Health